pa4uslf/Mastering-Vim/Chapter08/README.md

 ## vim-commenter/

 This is a plugin we'll be working on in this chapter.
-You can follow along with the book, or copy the plugin to `~/.vim/pack/plugins/start` on Linux or `C:\Users\<username>\vimfiles\pack\plugins\start` on Windows.
+You can follow along with the book, or copy the plugin to `~/.vim/pack/plugins/start` on Linux/Macos or `C:\Users\<username>\vimfiles\pack\plugins\start` on Windows.